-The Irving Fire Department has 349 fire personnel and a general fund budget of $37 million.
+The Irving Fire Department has 369 fire personnel including civilian employees and a general fund budget of $42 million.
 It provides response to fire, medical, extrication, hazardous materials, and other emergencies on a 24 hour per day basis from 11 strategically located stations.

 The Fire Department operates 11 engine companies, four aerial truck companies, and nine Mobile Intensive Care Units.